openmc-dev/openmc/docs/source/io_formats/mgxs_library.rst

              Finally, the g_out dimension has a dimensionality of `g_out bounds`[0] to `g_out bounds`[1].
-           - **multiplicity matrix** (*double[]*) -- Flattened representation of the scattering moment matrices where the [g_in] and [g_out] indices are flattened.
+           - **multiplicity matrix** (*double[]*) -- Flattened representation of the scattering moment matrices.
 This dataset provides the code with a scaling factor to account for neutrons being produced in (n,xn) reactions.
 This is assumed isotropic and therefore is not repeated for every Legendre moment or histogram/tabular bin.
 This dataset is optional, if it is not provided no multiplication (i.e., values of 1.0) will be assumed.
              The pre-flattened array is shaped as follows (in row-major format):
              `multiplicity matrix[g_in][g_out]`, or
              `multiplicity matrix[num-polar][num-azimuthal][g_in][g_out]`